-Let go of your landlubbing ways while the summer sun's still on your side.
-Nothing beats floating a sailboat out into the harbor—head out on one of the sail-powered schooners of Classic Harbor Line from Chelsea Piers, or captain your own boat with a sailing lesson from the Offshore Sailing School, out of North Cove Marina in Battery Park City.
+Let go of your landlubbing ways while the summer sun's still on your side and hit the water.
+Nothing beats floating a sailboat out into the New York Harbor or head out on one of the sail-powered schooners of Classic Harbor Line at Chelsea Piers.

-After you've learned the ropes (literally) and built up a sailor's appetite, tuck into some oysters at Tribeca's Grand Banks schooner, or if lobster's more your speed, hit up a free mini-cruise with the North River Lobster Company at Pier 81 on 41st Street.
+After you've learned the ropes (literally) and built up a sailor's appetite, tuck into some oysters at Tribeca's Grand Banks, a docked schooner boat, or if lobster's more your speed, hit up a free mini-cruise with the North River Lobster Company at Pier 81 on 41st Street.

 Nab 2-for-1 Broadway Tickets

-The popular biannual Broadway Week promotion runs for two weeks in September (September 5‒18), kicking off on Labor Day, on Monday.
-While most Broadway theaters are dark on Mondays, you can still nab two-for-one ticket deals for Labor Day performances of Chicago, Cirque du Soleil Paramour, School of Rock, and The Phantom of the Opera.
+The popular biannual Broadway Week ticket promotion runs for two weeks in September kicking off on Labor Day on Monday.
+While most Broadway theaters are dark on Mondays, you can still nab two-for-one ticket deals for Labor Day performances of some of the most popular shows.